 - Degenerative disc disease – It usually includes multiple level slipped disc.
 Disc degeneration is an important treatable reason for disc pain and spine pain.

 Your spine specialist doctor will first perform a physical exam or clinical examination.
 He will be looking for the source of your pain and discomfort.
 This will involve checking your nerve role and muscle strength.
 Following tests can help your spine specialist doctor view the bones, nerves, disc, joints and muscles of your spine and identify any damaged areas.

 Slipped disc if not treated can cause a lot of damage to your spine

-  You need to call slipped disc treatment specialist:
+You need to call slipped disc treatment specialist or Back pain doctor:

 - If physiotherapy and slip disc exercises are not benefitting within 3 – 6 weeks or